303dog/movie-reviews/QUESTIONS.md

   * why use shotgun?
   * how do you know which .gitignore lines to delete for the current application?
   * why do we need to get rid of the development database?
-  * rspec what is it?
+  * rspec what is it? alternative to Minitest
+  * problem with passing the first review test
+  -> Failure/Error: expect(response.status).to eq(200)

+     NameError:
+       undefined local variable or method `response' for #<RSpec::ExampleGroups::ReviewsController::LoggedIn::CreateNewReview:0x00007f91c3aa03a0>

 # Things learned
   * using shotgun means just running the program right off the bat without using ruby file.rb